So you bought a home…What now? Before purchasing our home more than 8 years ago I honestly had no clue what I should do before moving in.

 If you are having a hard time finding out who your service providers are, ask around.
 Guess what, your new neighbors have the same utilities as you.
 Go figure.

 Again more than likely if you are moving into a new build then you don’t have to worry about this.
 However, an old house sucks up paint like nobody’s business.
 I have painted every square inch of the upper floor including the ceilings, baseboard’s, walls, doors and trim.

 Here’s an important tip: install crown moulding after you paint the ceilings.
-Have in crown molding company paint the crown molding prior to installation.
-Yes it’s more expensive but will save you so mud in time and sanity later!
+Have the crown molding company paint the crown molding prior to installation.
+Yes it’s more expensive, but will save you so much in time and sanity later!

-Be sure to choose the right pairing tools for all the different surfaces you will be painting.
+Be sure to choose the right painting tools for the different surfaces you will be painting.
 A thick nap roller is not ideal for painting doors or trim.